Quokka: Human interaction

 Quokkas have little fear of humans and commonly approach people closely, particularly on Rottnest Island, where they are abundant.
-Although quokkas are approachable, there are a few dozen cases annually of quokkas biting people, especially children.
+Although quokkas are approachable, a few dozen cases occur annually of quokkas biting people, especially children.

-There are restrictions regarding feeding and handling.
-It is illegal for members of the public to handle the animals in any way, and feeding, particularly of "human food", is especially discouraged, as they can easily get sick.
+Restrictions exist regarding feeding and handling.
+Handling the animals in any way is illegal for members of the public, and feeding, particularly of "human food", is especially discouraged, as they can easily get sick.
 An infringement notice carrying a $300 fine can be issued by the Rottnest Island Authority for such an offence, and arrests and detention can be made by Rottnest Island Police.
 The maximum penalty for animal cruelty is a $50,000 fine and a five-year prison sentence.